No network services in parts of Quezon City for SONA 2018

 Colonel Jim Niembra, Presidential Security Group chief, clarified that network services will only be cut off during Duterte's arrival and departure from the House of Representatives.

 "Speech may signal.
-No signal lang upon the President's arrival and departure," Nebra said.
+No signal lang upon the President's arrival and departure," Niembra said.

 Duterte is expected to deliver his speech at 4 pm. – with a report from Pia Ranada/Rappler.com